-Our Taylor Heartnut seedlings are more hardy than those from warm climate nurseries ( Zone 5-8).....as we get some horribly cold -40 C winters( Zone 2-3) here on our farm.
+Our Taylor Heartnuts are very different than those you might get from warm climate nurseries like Grimo Nut Nursery.....as we get some horribly cold -40 C winters( Zone 2-3) here on our farm.
 Our trees get subjected to a variety of harsh soil conditions(wet clay) as well.
 The ones that survive our breeding and selection process produce high quality, very tasty nuts that are smooth and buttery like our native Canadian butternut.
 The cold-acclimatized, Taylor heartnut trees now make it possible to expand nut growing into the colder regions of Canada.
 Plant two for cross pollination.

 We select our best heartnuts after 25 years of field testing them.
 We know our genetics can survive very cold winters and they are very productive with hanging clusters of 15 or 20 nuts being common in most years.
 Plant these heartnuts to replace less sustainable animal meat and the more toxic protein in GMO soya and corn.
 Our high protein heartnut trees can be very precocious( some start producing nuts 3 yrs after planting).
 Heartnuts will store at room temperature for 12 months or more in their shell without losing any of their delicious butternut-like flavour.
 We sell out of our own heartnuts every year to customers who love them more than most of our other nut types.